BUYER READINESS

 How to Use Both Together

-Run BANT at the gate.
-Screen the lead, decide where the seller spends effort, and change nothing about that step.
-Once the lead becomes a qualified opportunity, run the DecisionScope diagnostic and score the four readiness dimensions.
-That is the layer that was missing, and it runs underneath qualification, not in place of it.
+- Once the lead becomes a qualified opportunity, run the DecisionScope diagnostic.
+Score the four readiness dimensions.
+The layer that was missing runs underneath qualification, not in place of it.

-Know the escalation trigger.
-Move from BANT alone to BANT-plus-diagnostic when the deal involves a buying committee, when the cycle is going to run past a single quarter, or when your no-decision losses exceed a quarter of your total losses.
-Below those thresholds, BANT alone is often enough.
-Above them, BANT alone is a forecast with a blind spot.
-Let the data flow between them: BANT's "Authority" finding scopes who the Alignment Protocol needs to map, and the readiness read tells you whether a BANT-qualified deal is actually forecastable.
+- Know the escalation trigger.
+Move from BANT alone to BANT-plus-diagnostic when the deal involves a buying committee, when the cycle runs past a single quarter, or when your no-decision losses exceed a quarter of total losses.

 The Alignment Protocol gets the finance stakeholder into the conversation in week two, before the deal would have gone quiet.
 The deal either advances on real readiness or gets disqualified early on honest evidence.
-Both outcomes beat a silent stall in Q4, and the upside is measurable: buying groups that reach consensus are 2.5 times more likely to report a high-quality deal.
-Whatever qualification framework your team runs, DecisionScope adds the readiness layer beneath it.
+Both outcomes beat a silent stall.

 Forty to sixty percent of qualified B2B deals end in no decision.
 If your pipeline runs BANT and still loses a quarter of its qualified deals to silence, the gap is not in your qualification.
 It is in what runs underneath it.
 Take the free Buyer Readiness Check → Score a deal across all four dimensions in under four minutes.